levelgroundmma/level-ground-mma/index.md

   description: At Level Ground, we value resilience, perseverance, community, and
     opportunity.
-Our Mixed Martial Arts, Jiu Jitsu, Kickboxing, and Yoga offerings empower members of all ages to embrace a healthy lifestyle while enjoying connection to a supportive, family-oriented community.
+Our Mixed Martial Arts, Jiu Jitsu, Kickboxing, and Yoga offerings empower members of all ages to embrace a healthy lifestyle while enjoying connection to a supportive, family-oriented community
   video-modal:
     text:
     video-id: